Scaling Mechanisms

 “The real value added is the prevention of issues, rather than provision of the cure.” - interviewee

 The previous section established the case for a different kind of scaling support: diagnostic rather than programmatic, specific rather than generic, commercially grounded rather than donor-dependent, and evidenced rather than asserted.
-The gap between what the ecosystem currently provides and what ventures actually need has been mapped throughout this publication.
 What follows is the operational specification of what fills that gap - seven mechanisms that represent the core components of genuinely effective scaling support in the African context, as distinct from the acceleration and incubation models that have dominated ecosystem provision.

 These mechanisms were developed from primary research with founders, investors, and scaling experts across East Africa.
-Three years of subsequent observation, and the primary data from the Scale Diagnostics report across 42 ventures in Kenya, Ethiopia, and Rwanda, have validated their analytical logic and sharpened what each demands in practice.
+Three years of subsequent observation, and the primary data from the Scale Diagnostics report substantively treated in Scale-up Service Practices, have validated their analytical logic and sharpened what each demands in practice.
 They are not a curriculum.
 They are a design framework - a specification of the functional capabilities that any serious scaling support programme must deliver, regardless of its institutional form.

 More innovative scaling support mechanics are necessary